-In order to deal with the problems and hazards arising from improper stowage and securing of certain cargoes on ships, the International Maritime Organization has issued guidelines in the form of either Assembly resolutions or circulars adopted by the Maritime Safety Committee; these are listed hereunder:
+In order to deal with the problems and hazards arising from improper stowage and securing of certain cargoes on ships, the International Maritime Organization (IMO) has issued guidelines in the form of either Assembly resolutions or circulars adopted by the Maritime Safety Committee (MSC); these are listed hereunder:

-- Safe stowage and securing of cargo units and other entities in ships other than cellular containerships, resolution A.489(XII); - Provisions to be included in the Cargo Securing Manual to be carried on board ships, MSC/Circ.385; - Elements to be taken into account when considering the safe stowage and securing of cargo units and vehicles in ships, resolution A.533(13);

-Safe stowage and securing of cargo units and other entities in ships other than cellular containerships, resolution A.489(XII) [see appendix 1];
+- Safe stowage and securing of cargo units and other entities in ships other than cellular containerships, resolution A.489(XII) [see appendix 1]; - Guidelines for the preparation of the Cargo Securing Manual, MSC/Circ.
+745 [see appendix 2]; - Elements to be taken into account when considering the safe stowage and securing of cargo units and vehicles in ships, resolution A.533(13) [see appendix 3]; - Guidelines for securing arrangements for the transport of road vehicles on ro-ro ships, resolution A.581(14), as amended [see appendix 4]; - IMO/ILO/UN ECE Guidelines for packing of cargo transport units [see the Supplement to the IMDG Code (sales number ID210E)]; - Recommendations for entering enclosed spaces aboard ships, resolution A.864(20) [see appendix 5].